Rejecting AI Power Monopolies: Vitalik and Beff Jezos Engage in a Heated Debate—Can Decentralized Technology Serve as Humanity’s “Digital Firewall”?

 Guillaume Verdon:

 In other words, it’s an immutable physical law—like gravity.
 You can resist it.
 Deny it.
 But it won’t change.
 So E/acc’s core idea is: Since acceleration is inevitable, how do we harness it?
-Studying thermodynamic equations reveals Darwinian selection-like effects—every information bit faces selective pressure: genes, memes, chemistry, product designs, policies.
+Studying thermodynamic equations reveals Darwinian selection-like effects—every bit of information faces selective pressure: genes, memes, chemistry, product designs, policies.

-Physically, this manifests as the “Selfish Bit Principle”: Only bits promoting growth and acceleration will occupy future systems.
+Physically, this emerges from the “Selfish Bit Principle”: Only bits promoting growth and acceleration will occupy space in future systems.

 Guillaume Verdon: